tiy-hou-q2-2015-rails/week-6-lab/README.md

 After completing this assignment, you should…

-* Understand gems and their place in Rails developmeny
+* Understand gems and their place in Rails development
 * Understand Relationships between models
 * Understand Personalization
 * Understand Authentication